wdawson/okta.github.io/_source/_posts/2019-02-19-add-oauth-device-flow-to-any-server.md

 This flow is also used by other kinds of devices, like the hardware video encoder below.

-{% img blog/oauth-device-flow-proxy/teradek.jpg %}{: .center-image }
+{% img blog/oauth-device-flow-proxy/teradek.jpg alt:"Logging in to Google on a Teradek video encoder" %}{: .center-image }

 This device not only doesn't have a browser, it barely has a screen!
 Text entry on this device is also super awkward, and involves wiggling the little "menu" joystick to navigate the one-line on-screen keyboard.
 But it's still a very powerful device!
 Connect an HDMI video source like a video camera and it will push the video stream to Facebook or YouTube Live.